 Creativity Clubs are run by teachers and teaching assistants during school time twice a year and are designed to promote independent thinking and allow children to develop a wider range of skills.

 After school clubs vary year by year - some incur a charge and others are organised by staff and parents on a voluntary basis.
-Currently clubs on offer are: Art/DT, Orchestra, Choir, Recreational Swimming, Chess and Football.
+Currently clubs on offer are: Art/DT, Orchestra, Choir, Chess and Football.

 We are grateful for the time and commitment given by our teachers and parents to give such exciting opportunities for our children.
 These activities assist the development of confidence and maturity in the primary child.